Burt Bacharach, visionary pop composer, has died at 94

 American popular music has lost a giant.
 According to his publicist, Burt Bacharach died Wednesday due to natural causes at his Los Angeles home with family at his side.
 He was 94.

 Bacharach composed an astonishing number of hit songs over the decades: "Say A Little Prayer."
 "Walk On By."
 "What The World Needs Now."
 "Raindrops Keep Falling on My Head."
-That's just a handful of his music — and he won Grammys, Emmys and Oscars.
+That's just a handful of his music — and he won Grammys, Oscars and an Emmy.
 Burt Bacharach's melodies are seared in the memories of generations of listeners.

 Call it orchestrated pop.
 Burt Bacharach composed and arranged so many hits, often adding horns and strings to create his signature sound.